pmean/build-website/text/04/designing-questionnaire.md

     [\[PDF\]](http://bmj.bmjjournals.com/cgi/reprint/328/7451/1312.pdf)

 Questionnaire development is something that many researchers do, but few researchers do well.
-Here\'s a quick summary of the questions this paper raises.
+Here's a quick summary of the questions this paper raises.

 ***What information are you trying to collect?*** A clear plan at the outset can prevent a lot of grief later on.

-***Is a questionnaire appropriate?*** The authors don\'t really explore the alternatives, especially personal interviews and focus groups.
+***Is a questionnaire appropriate?*** The authors don't really explore the alternatives, especially personal interviews and focus groups.
 Instead, they list several examples where a questionnaire is inappropriate.